snapframework/snap-website/blogdata/content/2010/07/03/snap-0.2.7-released.md

 ### New features:

- - the "snap" project starter was reorganized by new Snap contributors Shane O'Brien (duairc) and Carl Howells (c_wraith).
+ - the "snap" project starter was reorganized by new Snap contributor Shane O'Brien (duairc).

  - The HTTP parser in `snap-server` has a couple of new criterion benchmarks courtesy of Aycan Irican.